 Although Sveta cannot understand everything and everyone by lipreading, it is easier for her to understand certain people if they face her, speak clearly, and don’t talk too fast.
 If she does not understand people by lipreading, she asks them to write down or sign what they say.
 Sign language makes it much easier and faster for her to communicate with people in person, even if someone has a basic knowledge of sign language – it facilitates lipreading.
 She is also better at conversing one to one than in groups where people would take turns summarizing to her what’s being said (by respeaking or writing or signing).

 Sveta is also familiar (though not fluent) with Cued Speech and finds it very beneficial to know how to pronounce words correctly and to be aware of others’ speech styles (including foreign accents).
 A former hearing aid user, Sveta now hears with a cochlear implant from Advanced Bionics which she loves.
 Sveta has limited benefits from the implant – due to the long duration of her deafness and almost no auditory memory prior to receiving the implant at the age of 20, she is not able to discriminate speech without lipreading or relying on other visual means.

-For public events Sveta is provided with CART writers and/or sign language interpreters (that she refers organizers to ensure quality) to get full access to aural information.
+At public events Sveta uses live captioners and/or sign language interpreters to get full access to aural information.